The Presidency

 Brand South Africa

-Over the medium term, The Presidency aimed to continue providing support to the President and Deputy President of South Africa in the execution of their responsibilities as outlined in Chapter 5 of the Constitution of the Republic of South Africa of 1996.
-Accordingly, over the medium-term period, the department aimed to focus on leading and supporting the implementation of the South African Economic Reconstruction and Recovery Plan, coordinating the National Coronavirus Command Council and operationalising the e‐Cabinet system.
+Over the medium term, the department planned to continue providing support to the President and Deputy President in the execution of their responsibilities, as outlined in Chapter 5 of the Constitution of the Republic of South Africa of 1996.

 Operationalising the e‐Cabinet system